only-cliches/Nano-SQL/packages/Core/README.md

 The best of both worlds: Use RDBMS style data models to tune performance but still allow arbitrary columns.
 Change your data model as often as you want and do type casting only when you need it.

 ### Data Models => TypeScript Files
-Instantly convert data models into typescript interfaces.
+Instantly convert nanoSQL data models into typescript interface files.

 ### Graph Queries
 Use indexing to build nested graph queries on your data with the power of RDBMS and flexibility of noSQL.

 ### Other Cool Things
-Built in geolocation indexing, autocomplete, observable queries, typescript support, event system, CSV/JSON import & export, runs in every browser back to IE9 and starts at only 30KB!
+Built in geolocation indexing, autocomplete, observable queries, typescript support, event system, CSV/JSON import & export, fuzzy search, runs in every browser back to IE9 and starts at only 30KB!

 ## Comparison with Other Projects